Environmental Protection and International Competitiveness: A Conceptual Framework, 32 J. World Trade 6 (1998)

 Date of Authorship for this Version

 Esty, Daniel C. and Geradin, Damien, "Environmental Protection and International Competitiveness: A Conceptual Framework" (1998).
 Faculty Scholarship Series.
-Paper 445.
+445.